reduxjs/redux/docs/advanced/AsyncActions.md

 When you call an asynchronous API, there are two crucial moments in time: the moment you start the call, and the moment when you receive an answer (or a timeout).

 Each of these two moments can usually require a change in the application state; to do that, you need to dispatch normal actions that will be processed by reducers synchronously.
-Usually, for any API request you’ll want to dispatch at least three different kinds of actions:
+Usually, for any API request you'll want to dispatch at least three different kinds of actions:

 * **An action informing the reducers that the request began.**

   The reducers may handle this action by toggling an `isFetching` flag in the state.
-This way the UI knows it’s time to show a spinner.
+This way the UI knows it's time to show a spinner.

 * **An action informing the reducers that the request finished successfully.**